endlesspint8/endlesspint8.github.io/testing/KovWard_testing_drafts.md

 <img src="/gallery/2016/boxing/kov-ward/elo2_strengthOfComp.PNG" alt="elo_strengthOfComp" align="middle" /><br>
 <sub>Data Source: <a href="http://boxrec.com/" target="_blank">BoxRec</a></sub>

 A comparable number of bouts was a convenient coincidence in preparing the above chart.
 Here we plotted the level of competition by noting the opponent ELO rating at each fighter's respective professional bout.
-We see an overall advantage for Ward, and the numbers bear out his having tougher competition, [FN: hist] but not recently.
-At the tail end of the chart we see Kovalev’s opponents matching and generally surpassing Ward’s opposition.
+We see an overall advantage for Ward, and the numbers bear out his having tougher competition, but not recently.<sup id="a4">[4](#f4)</sup> At the tail end of the chart we see Kovalev’s opponents matching and generally surpassing Ward’s opposition.
 The numbers bear this out as well.

 <img src="/gallery/2016/boxing/kov-ward/elo2_last5.PNG" alt="elo_last5" align="middle" /><br>
 <sub>Data Source: <a href="http://boxrec.com/" target="_blank">BoxRec</a></sub>